Car on the production line of a factory as two workers work in the background

 By gathering this data and utilizing AI and machine learning models to gain a holistic view of it, and by applying its insights to the way we make decisions, we ultimately unlock a whole new generation of AI-driven data strategy.

-At Peak, we call this Decision Intelligence – the commercial application of AI to the decision making process, outcome-focused and built to deliver on business objectives.
-Our Decision Intelligence platform provides a perfect example of the kind of results that AI and ML can achieve for businesses in manufacturing.
-It assesses patterns, warnings and insights constantly, leveraging all of an organization’s data to provide game-changing recommendations, delivered in real time.
+At Peak, our AI platform provides a perfect example of the kind of results that AI and ML can achieve for businesses in manufacturing.
+Our suite of problem-solving AI applications assess patterns, warnings and insights constantly, leveraging all of an organization’s data to provide game-changing recommendations, delivered in real time.

-However, the benefits of Decision Intelligence stretch beyond the supply chain, with applications across demand planning and marketing – for example, understanding customer behavior, minimizing churn risk and ensuring the best possible return on advertising spend (ROAS).
+However, the benefits of AI stretch beyond the supply chain, with applications across demand planning and marketing – for example, understanding customer behavior, minimizing churn risk and ensuring the best possible return on advertising spend (ROAS).

-As the role of AI-powered decision making becomes more commonplace in businesses, it’s evident that this technology is already having a transformative impact on the workplace.
+As the role of AI becomes more commonplace in businesses, it’s evident that this technology is already having a transformative impact on the workplace.
 Now, we can have the right decisions always available at our fingertips – eliminating silos from our business and making concerns over bottlenecks a thing of the past.

-These are the changes that Decision Intelligence and AI are driving; an easier, more productive working life with more time to spend on other tasks rather than getting bogged down in the data.
+These are the changes that AI is driving; an easier, more productive working life with more time to spend on other tasks rather than getting bogged down in the data.
 It’s all about working smarter, not harder; and when you look at it like that, utilizing AI in any organization seems like a no brainer!

 More from Peak